cloudfoundry-incubator/cflocal/README.md

                      Default: current working directory -d <dir>       Mount the provided directory into the app root before staging.
 Should be used with a VCS to track changes.
-                     Ideal for use with run -d.
+                     Ideal for use with: cf local run <name> -d <dir>
+                     Use of -r is STRONGLY RECOMMENDED to avoid staging with files that should be ignored.
                      Default: (not mounted)
    -r             When used with -d, rsync any files that were created,
                      modified, or moved during staging into the specified